Omar Rodríguez-López: Omar Rodriguez Lopez Group (2005–2012, 2018)

 In 2005 Rodríguez-López relocated to Amsterdam, where he eventually wrote and recorded four separate albums.
 His first solo project was the "Omar Rodríguez-López Quintet".
-Rodríguez-López played several live shows in Europe with his quintet, which in 2005 also included three members of the Mars Volta Group (Juan Alderete, Marcel Rodríguez-López and Adrián Terrazas-González) and Money Mark.
+Rodríguez-López played several live shows in Europe with his quintet, which in 2005 also included three members of The Mars Volta Group (Juan Alderete, Marcel Rodríguez-López and Adrián Terrazas-González) and Money Mark.

 The songs featured on this tour later appeared on the album Omar Rodriguez.
 It was characterized by long, improvisational songs with Dutch titles and no lyrics.
 The Quintet also performed live with Damo Suzuki, parts of which were recorded and incorporated into a 25-minute EP titled Please Heat This Eventually, which was released in 2007.

-During this time Rodríguez-López was also working on the Mars Volta's 2006 record Amputechture and composing the score to the film El Búfalo de la Noche simultaneously to his work with the quintet.
+During this time Rodríguez-López was also working on The Mars Volta's 2006 record Amputechture and composing the score to the film El Búfalo de la Noche simultaneously to his work with the quintet.

 On May 29, 2007, Se Dice Bisonte, No Búfalo was released.
 It was the third full-length solo album by Rodríguez-López.
-It featured performances by Mars Volta members Cedric Bixler-Zavala, Marcel Rodríguez-López, Juan Alderete, Adrián Terrazas-González as well as cameos by Money Mark, John Frusciante, and John Theodore.
-It was written and recorded between 2005–2006 in California and Amsterdam.
+It featured performances by Mars Volta members Cedric Bixler-Zavala, Marcel Rodríguez-López, Juan Alderete, Adrián Terrazas-González as well as cameos by Money Mark, John Frusciante, and Jon Theodore.
+It was written and recorded between 2005 and 2006 in California and Amsterdam.

 The Quintet later resurfaced in 2007, now known as "The Rodríguez-López Group" to perform on the "white" stage at the Fuji Rock Festival in Japan on July 28.
 Performing with the group for the first time were singer Cedric Bixler-Zavala and drummer Thomas Pridgen.